Uchiko, Ehime: Climate

-Uchiko has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Uchiko has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Uchiko is 14.8 °C. The average annual rainfall is 1915 mm with September as the wettest month.
-The temperatures are highest on average in January, at around 25.8 °C, and lowest in January, at around 3.9 °C.
+The temperatures are highest on average in August, at around 25.8 °C, and lowest in January, at around 3.9 °C.

 Demographics

-Per Japanese census data, the population of Uchiko has been decreased steadily since the 1950s.
+Per Japanese census data, the population of Uchiko has decreased steadily since the 1950s.

 History

 The area of Uchiko was part of ancient Iyo Province and prospered since ancient times as an important transportation hub on the Ōzu Highway and as a transit point for the Shikoku Pilgrimage.
 During the Edo period, the area was part of the holdings of Ōzu Domain or its semi-subsidiary, Niiya Domain.
 The town of Uchikoi was established with the creation of the modern municipalities system on December 1, 1889.
 From the Edo period to the Meiji period, it prospered in the production of Japanese paper and Japanese wax.
 In particular, Japanese wax became famous overseas for its high quality, accounting for about 30% of the national production at its peak.
 At that time the Yokaichi and Gokoku districts became industrialised and their historical houses still retain some vestige of Uchiko’s former glory.
 In the Yokaichi and Gokoku districts is a street of merchant houses, which have solemn white or cream coloured plaster walls, lattices, decorative walls and old-style Japanese desks.
 This traditional street is about 600 meters long and around 90 of these historical houses are still lived in.
 After the Taisho period (1912-1926), Japan wax production declined due to the spread of oil and electricity.
 In 1982, its historic townscape was designated as an "Important Preservation District for Groups of Traditional Buildings".
 On January 1, 2005, the town of Ikazaki, from Kita District; and the town of Oda, from Kamiukena District, were merged into Uchiko.